RobertAKARobin/util/README.md

 ## TODO

+-	TODO1: Rename `node` to something not node-y
+-	TODO1: Add more specs for utils that don't have them
 -	TODO1: Component: Add `<host>` back in
 -	TODO1: Component: Add TS preprocessing back in
 -	TODO1: Component: Image preprocessing